 Osceola Mills is a very small borough located in the state of Pennsylvania.
 With a population of 1,013 people and just one neighborhood, Osceola Mills is the 819th largest community in Pennsylvania.
-Osceola Mills has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Osceola Mills was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Osceola Mills isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Osceola Mills are a mix of both white- and blue-collar jobs.
 Overall, Osceola Mills is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Osceola Mills who work in office and administrative support (19.68%), healthcare suport services (9.04%), and maintenance occupations (8.84%).